-The Company established a share option plan for employees, Directors and consultants on September 15, 1997.
+The Company established a share option plan for employees, directors and consultants on September 15, 1997.
 Under this plan, the Company is authorized to issue options up to 10% of the outstanding number of issued and outstanding shares.
 From grant date, options vest at one-third of the total grant annually with an expiration term of 5 years.
-The current share option plan was approved by shareholders on November 17, 2016 and notification of acceptance of filing by the TSX Venture Exchange was given on February 14, 2017.
+The current share option plan was approved by shareholders on February 15, 2018 and acceptance by the TSX Venture Exchange has been applied for.